By Lucy Ladis By Lucy Ladis | December 12, 2023 | Food & Drink, Feature,

 These are the hardest reservations to make in Silicon Valley.

 Boasting a Michelin star, this inventive resto has an approachable yet elevated menu that is worth the stop.
-Lunch and dinner services include multiple courses at a set price alongside optional caviar service—expect notable dishes like the Maine lobster spaghetti and wood-grilled filet mignon, perfectly paired with something from the 104-page wine list.
+Lunch and dinner services include multiple courses at a set price alongside optional caviar service—expect notable dishes like the Maine lobster spaghetti and wood-grilled wagyu ribeye, perfectly paired with something from the 108-page wine list.
 2967 Woodside Road, Woodside

 Chef Mark Sullivan transports customers back to the ’40s with his old-school menu bursting with Hollywood charm.
-The three-course prix fixe menu serves up fan favorites like the handmade ricotta gnudi, honey-lacquered duck breast and the Black Label burger.
-Alongside the caviar service, the hot spot boasts “The Coldest Martini on the West Coast.”
+The three-course prix fixe menu serves up fan favorites like handmade ricotta cavatelli, honey-lacquered duck breast and butter-poached Maine lobster.
+Alongside the caviar service, the hot spot boasts “The Coldest Martinis on the West Coast.”
 3001 El Camino Real, Atherton

 Located in a historic Victorian home built in 1894, expect cozy yet sophisticated environs at Chez TJ.
 Offering contemporary French cuisine, the eatery serves a singular chef’s tasting menu crafted with high-quality ingredients to create a one-of-a-kind experience each night.
 938 Villa St., Mountain View